SecurityJosh/DownloadBlocker/README.md

 `Administrative Templates -> Microsoft Edge -> Extensions -> Extension management settings`

-The following JSON will force-install the extension.
+The following JSON will force-install the extension and prevent users from disabling or uninstalling it.

     {
         "kippogcnigegkjidkpfpaeimabcoboak": {